Dolf Kessler: Personal life

 Dolf and his wife Bep (1891–1968) had four sons and two daughters.
 Their home, known as Slingerduin or the Villa Kessler, was built and designed in 1929 by the prominent Dutch architect Hendrik Wouda (1885–1946), a follower of Frank Lloyd Wright.
-They owned one of the few known paintings by Hercules Seghers (1589/90–1637/38)--"River Valley" (1620)--which now is displayed by the Mauritshuis Museum (Royal Picture Gallery) in The Hague.
+They owned one of the few known paintings by Hercules Seghers (1589/90–1637/38)--"River Valley with Four Trees" (1620)--which now is displayed by the Mauritshuis Museum (Royal Picture Gallery) in The Hague.

 Kessler was an uncle of the Dutch diplomat and historian Max Kohnstamm (1914–2010), with whom he was interned at camp Beekvliet in Sint-Michielsgestel; they became quite close there despite the difference in age.
 The American journalist Glenn Kessler is one of his grandchildren.

 In 2016, the Rijksmuseum published, as part of its Studies in Photography series, "Around the World in 87 Photographs: Dolph Kessler's Grand Tour, 1908," by Mickey Hoyle.
 Kessler took photographs while traveling on business for Royal Dutch Shell with Deterding.
 His photographs, and the commentary he wrote to his mother, are described as an early example of a photographic travel journal, as very few people at that time were privileged to make such a journey.